wences-sanchez/Knowledge-Base/pages/Machines Like Me (highlights).md

 		- ([Location 399](https://readwise.io/to_kindle?action=open&asin=B07HR6SGQ9&location=399))
 	- -
 	- -
 	- The present is the frailest of improbable constructs.
 It could have been different.
 Any part of it, or all of it, could be otherwise.
 True of the smallest and largest concerns.
-How easy to conjure worlds in which my toenail had not turned against me; in which I was rich, living north of the Thames after one of my schemes had succeeded; in which Shakespeare had died in childhood and no one missed him, #space
+How easy to conjure worlds in which my toenail had not turned against me; in which I was rich, living north of the Thames after one of my schemes had succeeded; in which Shakespeare had died in childhood and no one missed him, #ñspace
 		- ([Location 1040](https://readwise.io/to_kindle?action=open&asin=B07HR6SGQ9&location=1040))
 	- -
 	- -